thomasgtaylor/how.wtf/content/post/2023-06-11-dynamodb-auto-incrementing-uuids-why-uuids-are-the-recommended-choice.md

 ---
-title: "DynamoDB auto incrementing keys: Why UUIDs are the recommended choice"
-date: 2023-06-11T11:05:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-06-11 11:05:00-04:00
 description: Why auto incrementing is bad and a better alternative is UUIDs.
-categories:
-- Cloud
 tags:
-- AWS
+- aws
-- AWS CLI
+- aws-cli
+title: 'DynamoDB auto incrementing keys: Why UUIDs are the recommended choice'
 ---

 When working with Amazon DynamoDB, the design of the primary key plays a crucial role.
 Unlike traditional relational databases, DynamoDB does not natively support auto-incrementing primary keys.
 However, there are alternative approaches that provide greater flexibility and scalability.